walterjgsp/algorithms/documentation/content/problems/74_min_cost_clibing_stairs.md

 <h2 class="title is-5"> Solution </h2>

 To solve this problem we going to use dynamic programming.
-For each index on the array, the most important values are i-2 and i-1 because they represent the immediate cost that i need to pay so i can arrive at my actual index.
+For each index in the array, the most important values are i-2 and i-1 because they represent the immediate cost that i need to pay so i can arrive at my actual index.
 Since i want to minimize the cost, i will choose the minimum value between my actual cost and one of the previous costs that make it possible i arrive at my actual position.
 Keeping a track of this values with an array make it possible to find an answer.